Hacking threat and tougher data laws promise insurance boom

 Expectations the UK and European markets will converge with the United States are prompting many to invest in their capacity to develop suitable products to meet the new demand.

-"We've got a specific head of data risks in the UK organization and we're skilling-up our cross-class underwriters to handle data risk," said Matthew Webb, an underwriter at Hiscox.
-"We're constantly monitoring the situation." ($1 = 0.6364 British pounds)
+"We've got a specific head of data risks in the UK organisation and we're skilling-up our cross-class underwriters to handle data risk," said Matthew Webb, an underwriter at Hiscox(HSX.L).
+"We're constantly monitoring the situation."

 (Editing by David Holmes)